Schedule a free consultation

 Get the Most out of Your Defense with Attorney Doug Murphy

 There is no bright line for determining what a jury might find to be convincing evidence of DWI or not.
 However, with the help of an experienced lawyer, you could build a strong case that shows the prosecutor failed to prove that you were ever driving the vehicle in question.
-To learn more about this defense, contact the Doug Murphy Law Firm, P.C. right away.
+To learn more about this defense, contact the Murphy & McKinney Law Firm, P.C. right away.

 Share this post: